-and welcome to the second part of our awesome series on
+and welcome to the second part of our awesome series about

-In the first part (find it here), we learned a bit about relative clauses in general and in English, just have some sort of background.
+In the first part (find it here: German Relative Clauses – Part 1), we learned a bit about relative clauses in general and in English, just have some sort of background.
 And then we learned the basics about how it works in German.

 Here are the three important points: